Energy Efficiency Highlights

 - LEED: All new construction must meet LEED Silver standards – which requires rigorous attention to energy efficient lighting, indoor climate, and other factors.

 - Lighting: Emory has taken steps to reduce lighting’s energy use, including using more energy efficient LED bulbs and timing light use with room occupancy.
 All new buildings now use LED lighting from inception; the first building to do so was Eleanore Raoul Hall, which opened in 2014.

 - Green Roofs: Vegetated roof coverings are installed on various Emory buildings – including residence halls, campus maintenance buildings, pedestrian plazas, and a hospital – in place of tiles or shingles.
 These green roofs help absorb summer heat and absorb stormwater run-off.

-and 9.1 million KWh saved by converting parking deck lights to LEDs.
+and 12.4 million KWh saved by converting parking deck lights to LEDs as of 2020.